 As I write this now I can feel the tightness in my muscles, and my breath becoming shallow, tears welling up in my eyes.
 But this is a chance for me to heal.
 So that is why I am sharing this.
 I WANT to heal this.
 So I will sit with these feeling, as uncomfortable as it is.
 I will let the tears flow.

 This feeling is so uncomfortable, and I want to get up and find something to do to busy my mind and push this down.
 But I sit.
 Feeling the empty pit in my stomach growing.
-My heart breaking open of as I remember collecting those dogs off the side of the road, their bodies badly beaten.
-Opening the bag to reveal the white and liver colored Britney spaniel, it’s body bloody and bruised.
+My heart breaking opening as I remember collecting those dogs off the side of the road, their bodies badly beaten.
+Opening the bags to reveal the white and liver colored Britney spaniel, it’s body bloody and bruised.
 I remember being very disconnected with my emotions.
 Looking at their lifeless bodies and being so focused on collecting every piece of evidence I could, so I could find out who did this.
 I did not cry, I remained stoic, professional, and completed my job.
 I shut of my emotions to carry on the work I was doing.
 Most of the time the only emotion I felt was anger.
 And I’m sure that most people that work in animal welfare would say the same.

 My chest feels so tight.
 My teeth clench and my mouth becomes dry.
 My palms start to sweat and my fingers are cold.
 The tear are really starting to flow.
 I cry now for the lives of those dogs.
 I cry for the pain and suffering they endured.
 I cry for myself, that I had to witness such monstrous torture.
 I cry because a job like this is needed.
 I cry for the person(s) that did this, because of how tortured their soul would have to be to do this to an innocent creature.
 And then I feel the anger palpating in my neck, and my hand and teeth clenching, my breath is short, and my skin tingles, especially on my face and around my mouth.
 Perhaps a physical manifestation of not voicing my anger and hurt.
 My mind starts racing through all the possibilities of how something like this could happen?
-Who could of done such horrible things?
+Who could have done such horrible things?
 Then I start second guessing my management of this case.
 Did I collect the evidence correctly?
 Was there something I miss, or got left in the woods?
 Did I ask the right questions?
 Talk to enough people?
-I begin to sob.
+I am sobbing uncontrollably.

 I sit with this pain and discomfort for what seem like an eternity, but it has maybe been 30 minutes.
 I begin to feel my body soften and then release of anger and guilt.
 I am beginning to feel the tension release in my muscles and room in my lungs to take a full breath.

 I go back to April of 2006, to the girl who wanted to save the world.
 I stand next to her as we look at the tailgate on the side of the road, starring at the muddy trash bag encasing the beaten body of an innocent dog.
 I tell her, “I am sorry.”
 I am sorry for not protecting you by setting boundaries.
 I am sorry for not providing you the coping mechanisms needed to do this gurgling work every day.
-I am sorry I did not take care of your physically, emotionally, mentally and spiritually needs.
+I am sorry I did not take care of your physical, emotional, mental and spiritual needs.
 I honor, recognize, and love your heart and spirit.
 I honor the work you did, the sacrifices you made to help save the lives of animals, and to help change the lives of people.
 Thank you.
 Thank you, for all that you did.

 I also give a moment of gratitude to the Sheriff Detective that took me seriously and assisted me with getting evidence to the crime lab, and the police officer from one of the surrounding towns that tried to get finger prints.
 I give thanks to the supportive colleagues and supervisor I had at that time.
 They were the only ones who truly understood the struggles of my daily duties.
 They struggled along with me.
 In those days it was so hard to relate to the outside world.
 My days were full of abuse and neglect.
-Everyday, no matter how hard I tried, I felt overwhelmed by my case load, like a failure, inadequate and incomplete.
+Everyday, no matter how hard I tried, I felt overwhelmed by my case load, like I was a failure, inadequate and incompetent.
 I continue to sit with these feelings and allow them to flow through my body.
 It does not feel good.
 It hurts, it’s uncomfortable, it’s dark, it’s empty, but I’m healing.

 I hold space and honor the memory of these dogs that where so violently tortured.
-I surround their memory in an iridescent bubble and send it into the light of the universe be consumed by eternal love.
+I surround their memory in compassion, and send it into the light of the universe be consumed by eternal love.
 I forgive myself for not being able to find out who did this.
 And I forgive the person who did this to these beautiful creatures.
 I pray that your soul has healed since this happened, and that you have received the help you needed.
 I hope that you have found a way to heal those dark and dangerous spaces in you mind.
 I send you light, love and peace.

 ~I am freed.